 The Closure Exercise

-Graduate student typically find closure exercises challenging because they involve the integration and application of knowledge and skills that you’ve acquired, and considerable self-discipline in terms of planning and organizing the work involved.
+Graduate students typically find closure exercises challenging because they involve the integration and application of knowledge and skills that you’ve acquired as well as considerable self-discipline in terms of planning and organizing the work involved.
 Students are strongly encouraged to learn about their program’s closure requirements and options early in their degree work, and to begin planning by discussing the closure requirements with their academic advisors.

 Continuing Enrollment Requirement

 UIS has a continuing enrollment policy, which requires that once a student begins a closure exercise, they must continue to enroll in the closure exercise each fall and spring semester until the exercise is complete.
 (Summer semesters are not subject to the continuing enrollment policy.)
 The continuing enrollment requirement applies even when a student “stops out” of other courses.
 Under exceptional circumstances, a student may submit a petition requesting the academic department to grant a leave of absence for one semester.
 If the petition is approved, the student will be exempted from the continuing enrollment requirement for one semester.
 Requests for exemption can only be approved on a semester-by-semester basis; a separate petition is required for each semester of exemption requested.